MicrosoftDocs/xamarin-docs/docs/mac/get-started/index.md

 ---
-title: "Getting Started with Mac"
+title: "Getting Started with Xamarin.Mac"
-description: "Introduction to Xamarin.Mac" ms.prod: xamarin
-ms.assetid: 6CE7C634-6495-3517-B004-21C9EBF4C462
-ms.technology: xamarin-mac
+description: "This document links to guides that describe how to install Xamarin.Mac and provide a walkthrough of how to build a sample Xamarin.Mac app." ms.prod: xamarin ms.assetid: 6CE7C634-6495-3517-B004-21C9EBF4C462 ms.technology: xamarin-mac